Skip to main content

 Tooth Fractures

-These range from minor enamel chips to more serious fractures that extend into the dentine or even the pulp.
+These range from minor enamel chips (where only the outer layer of the tooth is affected) to more serious fractures that extend into the dentine or even the pulp (the inner nerve and blood supply of the tooth).
 The severity of the fracture significantly influences treatment considerations.

 Tooth Displacement (Luxation)

 An impact may push a tooth out of its normal position.
 The tooth may be moved inward (intrusion), pushed outward (extrusion), or shifted sideways (lateral luxation).
-In young children, intrusion injuries to baby teeth require careful monitoring because of the proximity to developing permanent teeth.
+In young children, intrusion injuries to baby teeth require careful monitoring because of the proximity to developing permanent teeth beneath the gum line.

 Avulsion (Knocked-Out Tooth)